esther-frank/uplift-ui/README.md

 The frontend of this application uses Vite + React + Typescript.

-The project is hosted here: https://uplift-hackathon.netlify.app/

-Note: you will need to run the server for the app to work.
+Note: you will need to run the backend too for the app to work.